Homelessness and rough sleeping

 - you must be homeless or threatened with homelessness within 56 days

 If you meet these criteria, you can make a homeless application.
-This means that you are telling the council you are homeless or at risk of homelessness and need assistance.
-By law, you must be allowed to make this application on the day you contact to the council.
+This means that you are telling us you are homeless or at risk of homelessness and need help.
+By law, you must be allowed to make this application on the day you contact us.

-The council will make an appointment for you to be interviewed by a Housing Options Officer.
+We will make an appointment for you to be interviewed by a Housing Options officer.
 This will be the same day if you have nowhere to stay that night.

 You need to provide the right documents in order for the council to be able to accept a duty to assist you.
 The process will be quicker if you provide a copy of your ID and notice of eviction/a letter from the person you have been staying with confirming you have to leave.
 For more information on the homelessness interview, you can visit the Shelter website at shelter.org.uk in the ‘How to apply as homeless’ section.